yushuai/FTANet-melodic/README.md

 # FTANet-melodic
-This repository is the offical implementation for the paper 《Frequency-Temporal Attention Network for Singing Melody Extraction》.
+This repository contains the offical implementation for the paper accepted by ICASSP 2021 《Frequency-Temporal Attention Network for Singing Melody Extraction》.

 The codes are implemented by Keras 2.